-The test circuit for all parameter measurements shall consist of a simple 500-ohm resistive load, as shown in figures 1(a) and 1(b).
-For radiofrequency coupled systems, the pulse generator output shall be tested at half-centimeter spacing between the transmitter antenna and pulse generator.
+The test circuit for all parameter measurements shall consist of a simple, 500-ohm, resistive load, as shown in figure 1(a) or 1(b) (see next page).
+For radiofrequency coupled systems, the pulse generator output shall be tested at the maximum coupling efficiency achievable in the body (half-centimeter spacing between the transmitter antenna and the pulse generator).

-a) Pulse frequency or Pulse repetition rate (PRR) is measured as the reciprocal of the interval between two consecutive pulse onsets (PI), regardless of polarity.
-See figure 2(a) (page 4).
+a) Pulse frequency or repetition rate (PRR) is measured as the reciprocal of the interval between two consecutive pulse onsets (PI), regardless of polarity.
+See figure 2(a), page 4.

 b) Pulse width (PW) is measured at the midpoint of the pulse at the maximum pulse amplitude.
-See figure 2(b) (page 4).
+See figure 2(b), page 4.

-c) Pulse amplitude (PA) is measured, at a pulse width of 200 microseconds (μ sec) or the nearest setting, as the linear estimate of the average value of the pulse height from the start of the pulse onset.
-See figure 2(c).
+c) Pulse amplitude (PA) is measured, at a pulse width of 200 sec or nearest setting, as the linear estimate of the average value of the pulse height from the start of the pulse onset.
+See figure 2(c), page 4.